 After surgery, elevating the legs and avoiding prolonged immobility, which places the legs in a dependent position thereby impeding venous return, can help.
 Additional treatment may involve low-dose UFH, LMWH, warfarin, fondaparinux, new oral anticoagulants, compression devices or stockings, or a combination, depending on patient’s risk level, type of surgery (if applicable), projected duration of preventive treatment, contraindications, adverse effects, relative cost, ease of use, and local practice.
 Low-dose UFH 5000 units sc is given 2 h before surgery and q 8 to 12 h thereafter for 7 to 10 days or until patients are fully ambulatory.
 Bedbound patients who are not undergoing surgery are given 5000 units sc q 12 h until risk factors are reversed.

 LMWHs are more effective than low-dose UFH for preventing DVT and PE, but widespread use is limited by cost.
-For example, enoxaparin 30 mg sc q 12 h, dalteparin 5000 units sc once/day, and tinzaparin 4500 units sc once/day appear to be are equally effective.
+Enoxaparin 30 mg sc q 12 h, dalteparin 5000 units sc once/day, and tinzaparin 4500 units sc once/day appear to be are equally effective.
 Fondaparinux 2.5 mg sc once/day is at least as effective as LMWH in patients who are undergoing nonorthopedic surgery and is possibly more effective than LMWHs after orthopedic surgery.

 Warfarin, using a target INR of 2.0 to 3.0, is proven to be effective in orthopedic surgery but is being used less frequently because alternative anticoagulants such as LMWHs and new oral anticoagulants are easier to administer.

 New oral anticoagulants (eg, dabigatran, rivaroxaban, apixaban) are at least as effective and safe as LMWH for preventing DVT and PE after hip or knee replacement surgery but are more expensive than warfarin, and their cost-effectiveness requires further study.
-Aspirin is better than placebo but likely worse than LMWH and warfarin for preventing DVT and PE and is not recommended as the first-line method of prevention in most patients (see Table 5: Pulmonary Embolism: Risk of Deep Venous Thrombosis and Pulmonary Embolism in Surgical Patients).
+Aspirin is better than placebo but likely worse than LMWH and warfarin for preventing DVT and PE and is not recommended as the first-line method of prevention in most patients (see Table: Risk of Deep Venous Thrombosis and Pulmonary Embolism in Surgical Patients).

 Intermittent pneumatic compression (IPC) uses a pump to cyclically inflate and deflate hollow plastic leggings, providing external compression to the lower legs and sometimes thighs.
 IPC may be used instead of or in combination with anticoagulants after surgery.
 IPC is recommended for patients undergoing surgery associated with a high risk of bleeding in whom anticoagulant use may be contraindicated.
 IPC is probably more effective for preventing calf than proximal DVT.
 IPC is contraindicated in some obese patients who may be unable to apply the devices properly.